mbastovoi/www/html/wordpress/wp-content/plugins/modern-events-calendar-lite/readme.txt

 == Convert your events in a few seconds ==

-If you are using event-on plugin or the event calendar and you are willing to migrate to [WordPress Event Calendar](https://webnus.net/modern-events-calendar/)’s best plugin then no need to worry about transferring your current content.
+If you are using event-on plugin or the event calendar and you are willing to migrate to [WordPress Events Calendar](https://webnus.net/modern-events-calendar/)’s best plugin then no need to worry about transferring your current content.
 Only by a few clicks in a couple of seconds your current content [events](https://webnus.net/modern-events-calendar/) will be imported automatically with full details.

 == Addons ==